Caroll1889/Discord-clone/README.md

 This project was bootstrapped with Create React App, using the Redux and Redux Toolkit template.

-In the project directory, you can run:
+In the root of a discord-clone-frontend directory, you can run:

 **`npm start`**

+In the root of a discord-clone-backend directory, you can run:

+**`nodemon`**

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.